 Ensure that your professional email sounds, well, professional.

-This is especially important for your closing — even if you’re going for a friendlier or warmer sign-off, remember to keep it within the limits of professionalism.
+This is especially important for your closing sentence and sign-off — even if you’re going for a friendlier or warmer sign-off, remember to avoid unprofessional closings.

 It’s easy to settle with a default closing salutation and use it for every email you write.